prrathi/CaseCracker/README.md

 6. Run `source bin/activate`
 7. If on Windows, run `pip install -r requirements.txt`.
 If on MacOS or Linux, run `python3 -m pip install -r requirements.txt`.

+Frontend Installation:
+1. Install NodeJs using https://nodejs.org/en/.
+Recommended to use Node version 16.15.0.
+2. Using a terminal, navigate into the frontend folder.
+3. Run `npm install`.

 Once the necessary packages have been installed, from the main directory, run in terminal `cd backend` and then `flask run ` to start the flask server.
 Then run `cd ../frontend` and then `npm start` to start the react front-end.
 The project will then be available at the url `http://localhost:3000/` to interact with!

 We divided up the work as follows: